Rootly vs Tines

 - Webhook Support — Integrate external services via webhooks

-- Customizable playbooks for incident response.
+- Customizable playbooks tailored to workflows

 - User-friendly no-code automation builder